 DiBiase Model: Visual Communication/Public Realm

 As your audience widens, the visualizations change to serve as a tool for communicating beyond the research team and possibly to an audience with less expertise in the field.
-Visualizations that were clear to experts might not be understood by a broader audience without the depth of knowledge or interest in the subject.
+Visualizations that are clear to experts might not be understood by a broader audience without the depth of knowledge or interest in the subject.

 Graphic design elements become more important to help you use your visualizations to communicate your research results to an external audience.
 Choices of chart type, level of detail, color, symbols, typography, labels and annotation can make a difference in the clarity of communications.